GP1999/Design-Patterns/README.md

 # Design-Patterns
-This contains Implementation  of examples of different design patterns
+Implementation of examples of different design pattern